Rosas & Xocolate Boutique Hotel & Spa

 Winner and nominee of numerous architectural, design and gourmet awards and in the process of qualifying as a socially responsible property

-There is a fitness-center, Spa, Jacuzzi and swimming pool all located inside, along with ample space to relax and socialise
+There is a fitness-centre, Spa, Jacuzzi and swimming pool all located inside, along with ample space to relax and socialise

-Call us on (858) 523-9000 to start planning your vacation to Rosas & Xocolate Boutique Hotel & Spa or take a look at our itineraries to Yucatan Peninsula
+Call us on Yucatan Peninsulato start planning your holiday to Rosas & Xocolate Boutique Hotel & Spa or take a look at our itineraries to the

 Rosas & Xocolate started life as two 120 year old colonial mansions that had been uninhabited for some 30 years.
 The owner, Kolozs Carol Fischer, has transformed the space into an intriguing and intimate boutique hotel designed around Roses and Chocolate and brought to life by the architect Salvador Reyes Rios and designer Josefina Larrain.
 It really was a labour of love for Mr Fischer, a blending of his mother's name with cocoa, central to pre-Hispanic life of the people of Mexico specifically in this south-eastern part of the country.